 Many of the country’s highest-performing athletes are also part of USADA’s registered testing pool (RTP), which is updated at least every quarter and chosen in conjunction with recommendations proposed by each sport’s national governing body (NGB).
 RTP athletes must file updated Whereabouts information so they can be located for no-notice testing at any time as part of USADA’s test distribution plan.

 Overall, USADA is authorized to test and adjudicate anti-doping rule violations for any athlete who:

-- Is a member or a license holder of a USOC-recognized sport NGB.
+- Is a member or a license holder of a USOPC-recognized sport NGB.

-- Is participating at an event or competition sanctioned by the USOC or a USOC-recognized sport NGB or participating at an event or competition in the United States sanctioned by an International Olympic Committee-recognized international federation (IF) for sport.
+- Is participating at an event or competition sanctioned by the USOPC or a USOPC-recognized sport NGB or participating at an event or competition in the United States sanctioned by an International Olympic Committee-recognized international federation (IF) for sport.

 - Is a foreign athlete who is present in the United States.

 - Has given his/her consent to testing by USADA or who has submitted a whereabouts filing to USADA or an IF within the previous 12 months and has not given his/her NGB written notice of retirement.

 - Has been named by the USOPC or an NGB to an international team or who is included in the USADA Registered Testing Pool (USADA RTP) or is competing in a qualifying event to represent the USOPC or NGB in international competition.